Ashed2127/FT/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-## to test chapa payment use one of those numbers which provided by chapa
+## to test chapa payment use one of those number which provided by chapa
 ### awash
 ```
  0900123456